 Federal Supplemental Educational Opportunity Grant

 The FSEOG is a need-based federal grant awarded to students seeking an undergraduate degree in an eligible program who have exceptional financial need and enroll in at least six credit hours.
 Priority is given to students with an Expected Family Contribution of zero.
 Limited funding is available in this program, and funding is awarded on a first-come, first-served basis.

-The amount actually paid to you from the FSEOG will be prorated if you enroll for three-quarter time or half time in a given semester.
-You must begin attending all of your classes before disbursement of any funds are made.
-If your attendance is not confirmed for one or more classes, your aid will be adjusted to the enrollment level of the credit hours that have been confirmed or nullified.
+The amount actually paid to the student from the FSEOG will be prorated if the student enrolls for three-quarter time or half time in a given semester.
+The student must begin attending all classes before disbursement of any funds are made.
+If attendance is not confirmed for one or more classes, aid will be adjusted to the enrollment level of the credit hours that have been confirmed or nullified.